laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 Where Jekyll is flexible and approachable, my first impressions of Hugo were the opposite.

-Written in Go, {{<  'Hugo, "the world's fastest framework for building websites,"' 'https://gohugo.io' >}} has a much higher learning curve.
+Written in Go, {{< anchor 'Hugo, "the world's fastest framework for building websites,"' 'https://gohugo.io' >}} has a much higher learning curve.
 But there are also some immediate advantages:

 * installed as a pre-compiled binary (no dealing with NPM, Ruby, etc.)
 * built-in asset pipeline for PostCSS, CSS minification, and image optimization